jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 ### HTTPS vs SSH

-If you think you have SSH set up correctly and yet you are still challenged for credentials, consider this: for the repo in question, have you possibly set up GitHub, probably called `origin`, as an HTTPS remote?
+If you think you have SSH set up correctly and yet you are still challenged for credentials, consider this: for the repo in question, have you possibly set up GitHub, probably called `origin`, as an HTTPS remote, instead of SSH?

 How to see the remote URL(s) associated with the current repo in the shell: